Look for these astronomical and Earthbound phenomena during the total solar eclipse on April 8, 2024.

 Keep looking through your eclipse filters, and you may see the razor-thin solar crescent break up into arcs and beads, as sunlight shines through valleys along the Moon’s leading edge.
 (They're best seen with a safely filtered telescope or pair of binoculars.)
 These are called Baily's beads.
 As they contract to nothing, a single, beautiful bead may dazzle like a diamond ring on the top-left edge of the Moon for a second.
 As it fades, take off your eclipse glasses: The total eclipse has begun.

 Second Contact: Totality

 The solar corona reveals itself in full glory: a filamentary halo of fine white streaks, often overlapping.
 If you have binoculars you're in for a real treat; there's probably no more captivating view in binocular astronomy than a closeup of the solar corona's intricate structure.
-Scan the halo — but first concentrate on its bottom-left inner edge.
+Scan the halo with your eclipse filters removed — but first concentrate on its top-left inner edge, right above the Moon's advancing edge.

 Start of totality: Chromosphere at Bottom-left

 Check for a brilliant pinky-red layer, the Sun's chromosphere, visible when the last of the Sun’s surface fades away.
 Look for any solar prominences — tiny, bright red spots, loops or arcs.
 This layer will quickly thin and disappear as the Moon advances past it.

 Astronomers will be awaiting the midway point of totality (about one minute in, depending on where you are) to most clearly see the corona’s size and shape.
 We’re in solar maximum — the Sun's most active stage in its 11-year activity cycle — so the corona may appear large with streamers extending in all directions.